Barbara Glare, partner of Chris, mother of Zac, Dan and Cassie.

-Director of the Lactation Resource Centre, Kate Mortensen says, 'Benefits of sustained breastfeeding are not only for the child.
+Kate Mortensen (Breastfeeding Information and Research Team - past) says, 'Benefits of sustained breastfeeding are not only for the child.
 Mothers benefit too.
 Mothers who breastfeed longer have a lower risk of anaemia, reduced risk of osteoporosis, a lower risk of breast cancer, and often a sense of personal achievement.'
 Many mothers who breastfeed their older child secretly admit to other benefits - 'I couldn't bear to get up when Sam woke at 6:30 on those cold winter mornings.
 By breastfeeding we could stay cuddled up together in our big, warm bed for another half hour or so.
 It was a lovely way to start the day for both of us,' says Maria, mother of Sam, three.

 Children wean at many varied ages and stages and if you've breastfed, even for a short time, you can be sure you've given the best possible start.
 However, if you find that your child has celebrated several birthdays and is still no closer to weaning, you can say with confidence 'Yes, we're still doing that and it's still good for both of us!'